 - 22. Sec.
 67.24(b): Added language reinforces that the identity and contact information of persons who send communications to City entities are assumed to be public information unless they specifically request or the law requires that the information be withheld. - 23.
 Sec.
 67.25(a): Added language clarifies existing legal requirements regarding drafts and intra-agency memoranda under the Ordinance and expanded disclosure requirement for drafts not normally kept, consistent with existing California Public Records Act case law. - 24.
 Sec.
-67.25(c)(2): Added language expands disclosable personnel information to include professional biographies, curriculum vitae and job applications of all applicants for department helms and City policy bodies, with home addresses and telephone numbers, Social Security numbers, age and marital status redacted. - 25.
+67.25(c)(2): Added language expands disclosable personnel information to include the professional biography, curriculum vitae and job application of all City employees as well as that of all applicants, whether successful or not, for a position as a department head, or member of a City commission, task force or other policy body, with the home address, telephone number, Social Security number, age and marital status redacted. - 25.
 Sec.
 67.25(c)(5): Revised language regarding information on allegations of City employee misconduct brings the Ordinance into conformance with the California Public Records Act.
 Added language stipulates that reports conducted or requested by public agencies on allegations of City employee misconduct are public records subject to release at the conclusion of an investigation, even if constructed by an attorney. - 26.
 Secs.
 67.25(e)(1) and (2): New provisions require that all City requests for bids, proposals, quotes, information and qualifications of potential contractors be posted on the City's website, be kept in a central repository and be available for public inspection; and encourage the City to post on its website most responses to such requests. - 27.
 Sec.
 67.25(e)(3): Sets requirements for disclosing information when contracts are awarded are increased.
 Dollar amount of any contract is added to information that must be included, and there is a new mandate that the successful request for bid/proposal and the contract be posted on the City's website within five days after awarding of a contract. - 28.
 Sec.
 67.25(e)(7): Revised and added language changes guidelines for City departments' listing of sole-source contracts awarded during a fiscal year.
 Reports would be due every July 15, and departments would be required to post their lists to the City's website, keep the lists in a central repository, and make them available for public inspection and copying. - 29.
 Sec.
 67.26: Added language establishes requirement that all withholdings of documents or information be based on an express provision of the Ordinance or on an express exemption in the California Public Records Act the use of which is not barred by the Ordinance. - 30.
 Sec.
 67.28(e): New provision requires written justifications for withholding information to include a description of the information's nature and volume, and the specific justification applicable to each piece of withheld information.